mosip/documentation/docs/architecture/tuvali-inji.md

 OPENID4VP://connect:?name=OVPMOSIP&key=69dc92a2cc91f02258aa8094d6e2b62877f5b6498924fbaedaaa46af30abb364
 ```

-* The `key` part of the data is the same data that will be advertised by the `advertiser` device but in hex-encoded form.
+* The `key` part of the data is the same data that will be advertised by the `verifier` device but in hex-encoded form.

 &#x20;  E.g: OVPMOSIP://connect:?name=\<\>&key=\<verifier public key\>